 Wet and weak from the loss of blood, Gutierrez waited for an hour-and-a-half.
 His uniform became soaked and stuck to his arm.
-At first he thought it was sweat from the difficult trek to the landing Landstuhl Regional Medical Center in Germany, before finally arriving at Walter Reed Army Medical Center in Washington, D.C.
+At first he thought it was sweat from the difficult trek to the landing zone, or maybe muddy water from the canal he stumbled in as they pushed out.